junxit/us-congress-bills-110/metadata.md

 - 2007-10-03 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S12692)
 - 2007-10-03 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S12692)
 - 2007-10-03 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S12692)
+- 2007-10-04 — Message on Senate action sent to the House.
+- 2007-10-04 — Received in the House.
+- 2007-10-04 — Referred to the House Committee on the Judiciary.